ndiego/icon-block/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Effortlessly add SVG icons and graphics to the WordPress editor.
+Effortlessly add SVG icons and graphics to the WordPress block editor.

 == Description ==

-The Icon Block plugin registers a single, easy-to-use block that allows you to add custom SVG icons and graphics to the WordPress editor (Gutenberg).
+The Icon Block plugin registers a single, easy-to-use block that allows you to add custom SVG icons and graphics to the WordPress block editor (Gutenberg).

 The plugin also includes the complete WordPress icon library with 270+ SVG icons to choose from.